documentation-platform/documentation-platform-backend/docs/testing.md

     - Includes a health check to ensure MySQL is ready before tests run

 2. **Docker Build**:
-    - Uses a separate `Dockerfile.pipeline` for CI/CD
+    - Uses a separate `Dockerfile.pipeline` for testing
     - Builds an image named `spring-app-test`

 3. **Test Execution**: